 Mulled Cranberry is available at Bent Ladder’s tasting room and will soon be available at select area bars and restaurants.

 Ricker Hill Hard Cider‘s Mainiac Gold with Cranberries starts with its classic Mainiac Gold cider, made primarily from Golden Delicious apples mixed other varieties of golden apples, and then adds tart cranberries, for a cider with a nice little kick.
 The cranberries are grown at Ricker Hill’s family farm in Turner, Maine, which has been in operation since 1803.
 Though this 5% ABV sipper is perfect for fall, it is available year-round in 750ml bottles.
+Use the brand’s store locator tool to find Ricker Hill Ciders at retailers in New England.

 From its cider house in the heart of Ontario apple country in Canada, Thornbury Craft makes light, champagne-style cider.
 Its Cranberry Apple Cider is made from 100% Canadian apples and cranberries for a balance of natural sweetness and fruity tartness.
 Thornbury suggests serving this specialty cider over ice, or with a splash of orange juice (could be fun for brunch!).
 You can find this in some LCBO stores in Canada or at Thornbury’s Cider & Brew House, just minutes from the historic downtown of Thornbury, Ontario.

 Located on a beautiful farm in Central Pennsylvania, Wyndridge Farm makes a range of craft cider and beer.
-One of its popular winter offerings is its Crafty Cranberry, utilizing PA apples, yeast and real cranberry juice.
+One of its popular winter offerings is its Cranberry, utilizing PA apples, yeast and real cranberry juice.
 There are no excessive sweeteners, so this champagne-style cider can show off the wonderful sweet/tart play of the two fruits it’s made from.
 This fresh, clean-tasting cider weighs in at 5.5% ABV, and it is distributed across 10 states on the East Coast, and it’s also available at Wyndridge’s restaurant in Dallastown, PA.

-Part of its Berry Series, Urban Orchard’s Kalikimaka is a semi-sweet holiday seasonal; kalikimaka means “Merry Christmas” in Hawaiian.
+Part of its Berry Series, Urban Orchard‘s Kalikimaka is a semi-sweet holiday seasonal; kalikimaka means “Merry Christmas” in Hawaiian.
 This 6% ABV cider is infused with cranberries for a tart, bold flavor and a lovely red color.
-This one only rolls around during the winter season, so look for it in December at Urban Orchard’s tasting room (check what’s currently on tap here) in Asheville, North Carolina.
+This one only rolls around during the winter season, so look for it in December at Urban Orchard’s tasting rooms (check what’s currently on tap here) in Asheville, North Carolina.

-- Feature and Portland Cider Co. photos: Dish Works
+- Feature photo: Portland Cider Co.